everydayhero/parallax-scrolling/README.md

 # Parallax-Scrolling
 Vanilla JS parallax scrolling function for CSS backgrounds.
 Will scroll a background applied to a div.
+By default, it uses the maximum amount of overflowing pixels and evenly distrubutes them across the entire scroll duration (defined by when the containing div is in the viewport).

 ## Version: